 Serving as the estate executor/administrator for a friend or family member is an enormous undertaking and requires considerable time, knowledge, and running around.
 When a non-attorney first agrees to serve as a loved one’s executor, we find that most don’t fully comprehend the work involved and can quickly become daunted by the responsibility they now face.
 IKOR can share the work by contacting utility companies to terminate services, delivering or retrieving documents from the County/City Clerk’s office, inventorying and securing estate assets, arranging and overseeing realtors and appraisers, drafting communications to heirs, and a host of other non-legal tasks.

 We improve the lines of communication between primary care physicians, specialists, in-home care providers, and others who are responsible for our client’s health.
 By ensuring our client’s care team is on the same page, we can improve the efficiency of the delivery of their care and minimize duplicative tests, screenings, or procedures.
-Our Registered Nurse Advocates can follow-up on lab results, coordinate follow-up appointments or referrals to specialists, and ensure other care providers are aware of any changes in medications or treatment plans.
+Our Registered Nurse Advocates and geriatric care managers can follow-up on lab results, coordinate follow-up appointments or referrals to specialists, and ensure other care providers are aware of any changes in medications or treatment plans.

 is trusted by the courts to advocate and manage the affairs of the most vulnerable in society.
 Guardianship is an undesirable situation for any individual to find themselves in.
 To learn how you can avoid court-ordered guardianship, please visit our essential life documents resource page.

 If you have found yourself acting as the power of attorney or guardian of a loved one and are overwhelmed by the responsibility you now bear, you can turn to for help.
 As your agent, you remain in control while we handle the administrative tasks and help you make the decisions that are best for your loved one.